Uviveknarayan/Arduino-Code/README.md

 # Arduino-Code
-This repository contains the Arduino code we have written for our ECN-102 Project Obstacle Detecting Car using Arduino, Motor Driver Shield, Ultrasonic Sensor
+This repository contains the Arduino code we have written for our ECN-102 Project Obstacle Detecting Car using Arduino, Motor Driver Shield, Ultrasonic Sensor.
+Our car first detects an obstacle using the ultrasonic sensor and then it compares the distance with 25cm.
+If it is lesser then it computes the distance in the left and right and chooses the one with more distance left.
+A demo of our car can be found at https://drive.google.com/file/d/1J-rClSG9F-fKuhTniSm4lZL1zFV21LnF/view?usp=drivesdk